hvribeiro/knnpe/README.rst

    sudo apt install libgsl-dev
    sudo apt install libomp-dev

-If these dependencies are not available, ``knnpe`` will use a native Python function for doing the random walks.
+If these dependencies are not available, ``knnpe`` will use a native Python function to do the random walks.
 This function is also parallelized and may work nicely for most applications; still, it is significantly slower than its C counterpart.
 For large datasets, we strongly recommend using the C version.

 If all dependencies are available, ``knnpe`` can be installed via: